yashgo0018/tally-clone/README.md

 ## Get Started

-Steps to get started:-
+Step Up Firebase Related Stuff:-

-* Make a file src/environments/firebase.ts and add your firebase credentials in that file:-
+- Make a file src/environments/firebase.ts and add your firebase credentials in that file:-

   `export const firebase = {your credentials}`

+Setup Firebase Functions and Firestore rules:-

+- Install [firebase cli client](https://firebase.google.com/docs/cli) and login with your account.

+- Make Your Firebase Project in firebase console.

+- Make a file firebase/.firebaserc and add the following and replace your-project-name with your project name:-

+  `{"projects": {"default": "your-project-name"}}`

+- Deploy Your Firebase Functions and Firestore Rules.

+  `firebase deploy`

+Test Your Project :-

-* Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 And You are done.